concur/developer.concur.com/api-reference/index.markdown

 # Quick Start Guide

 If you’re new to the Concur APIs, follow these steps to make your first API call and try some of our APIs.
-For App Center Partners, this overview lets you know what to expect during Development, Certification, and Support: https://prezi.com/p/lw0qqy51zcmd/
+For App Center Partners, this overview lets you know what to expect during Development, Certification, and Support:

+Enterprise B2B apps: <https://prezi.com/p/lw0qqy51zcmd/>
+User apps: coming soon

 ## 1. Provision your developer sandbox